About Ben Harrison

 From 2000-2002 he was an Associate Director of the Almeida Theatre in London where he created the acclaimed Participatory Projects programme.
 His productions included Caledonian Road, A Chaste Maid in Cheapside, The Whizzkid, Decky Does A Bronco (UK tour co-produced with Grid Iron); Ghost Ward, The Last Valentine and Into Our Dreams.

 He has taught site-responsive theatre in Lebanon, Jordan, Ireland, the Netherlands, New Zealand, Portugal, South Africa, Scotland and England.
-He frequently mentors younger theatre makers and has been mentor on the Arches Platform 18 programme for three years.
+He frequently mentors younger theatre makers and was mentor on the Arches Platform 18 programme for three years.
+He currently mentors for the Tron and EPAD.